sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO require tsf and tsfem dependencies for all scripts
 	-> This eases debugging, e.g. via tsf.l10n.states.debug.

+TODO remove uptime monitoring toggles, it never would've worked out anyway.

+TODO the "logo guidelines" link needs updating.
+	-> Just add an entry to our FAQ instead, Google's site keeps updating and it's annoying.

+TODO myMart and myMart Pharmacy isn't clear, they should be separated.
+	-> Remove the brackets in `{store name} {department name}`, -> and make it `store name` OR `store name department name`

 = 2.7.0 =

 * June TODOth, 2024